Thomas Grantham (Baptist): Later life

-In 1685 or 1686 Grantham moved to Norwich, where he founded a General Baptist congregation in White Friars Yard.
-In 1686 he founded a similar congregation in King Street, Great Yarmouth; in 1688 he baptised persons at Warboys in Huntingdonshire; in 1689 he was allowed to preach in the town hall of King's Lynn, and founded a congregation there.
+In 1685 or 1686, Grantham moved to Norwich, where he established a church in White Friars Yard.
+In 1686, he founded a similar church in King Street, Great Yarmouth; in 1688, he baptised persons at Warboys in Huntingdonshire; in 1689, he was allowed to preach in the town hall of King's Lynn, and established a church there.

-Grantham's closing years were full of controversies with other dissenters in Norwich, especially John Collinges and Martin Fynch.
+Grantham's closing years were full of controversies with other Nonconformists in Norwich, especially John Collinges and Martin Fynch.
 With the established clergy of the city he was on better terms; John Connould, vicar of St. Stephen's, was a good friend, from a theological correspondence.
-On 6 October 1691 John Willet, rector of Tattershall, Lincolnshire, was brought up before the mayor of Norwich, Thomas Blofield, for slandering Grantham at Yarmouth and Norwich.
+On 6 October 1691, John Willet, rector of Tattershall, Lincolnshire, was brought up before the mayor of Norwich, Thomas Blofield, for slandering Grantham at Yarmouth and Norwich.
 Willet admitted that there was no foundation for his statement that Grantham had been pilloried at Louth for sheep-stealing.
 Grantham paid Willet's costs, and kept him out of gaol.

-He died on Sunday, 17 October 1692, aged 58 years, and was buried just within the west door of St. Stephen's Church.
+Grantham died on Sunday, 17 January 1692, aged 58 years, and was buried just within the west door of St. Stephen's Church.
 A crowd attended the funeral; the service was read by his friend Connould.
 Connould was buried in the same grave in May 1703.
-A long memorial inscription was later placed in his meeting-house, probably by his grandson Grantham Killingworth.
+A long memorial inscription was later placed in Grantham's meeting house, probably by his grandson Grantham Killingworth.